fvarrui/JavaPackager/README.md

     └── ${name}.ico     # on Windows it has to be a ICO file
 ```

-> :warning: If `iconFile` plugin property is not specified and it can't find the correct icon in `assets` folder, it will use an [icon by default](https://raw.githubusercontent.com/fvarrui/JavaPackager/master/src/main/resources/linux/default-icon.png) for all platforms.
+> :warning: If `iconFile` plugin property is not specified and it can't find the correct icon in `${assetsDir}` folder, it will use an [icon by default](https://raw.githubusercontent.com/fvarrui/JavaPackager/master/src/main/resources/linux/default-icon.png) for all platforms.
 >

 #### Velocity templates

 [Velocity](https://velocity.apache.org/engine/2.0/user-guide.html) templates (.vtl files) are used to generate some artifacts which have to be bundled with the app.

 It is possible to use your own customized templates.
-You just have to put one of the following templates in the `assets` folder organized by platform, and the plugin will use these templates instead of default ones:
+You just have to put one of the following templates in the `${assetsDir}` folder organized by platform, and the plugin will use these templates instead of default ones:

 ```
 ${assetsDir}/